swcarpentry/modern-scientific-authoring/01-mess.md

 > ## More Heat than Light
 >
-> The division between WYSIWYG and typesetting/markup formats is more apparent than real.
+> The division between WYSIWYG and typesetting/markup
+> has more to do with tools than with actual formats.
-> Formats like `.docx` actually store a mix of typesetting commands and actual text,
+> A `.docx` file actually contains a mix of typesetting commands and text,
-> just like LaTeX, HTML, and Markdown.
+> just like a LaTeX, HTML, or Markdown file.
-> The difference is that the latter store the commands as human-readable text,
+> The difference is that the commands in the latter are stored as human-readable text,
-> which means that legacy text processing tools like the standard Unix command-line utilities
-> can be used to process them
+> which means that the standard Unix command-line utilities can process them
 > (though as [this comment on Stack Overflow][html-regexp] indicates,
-> there are limits to how much those tools can actually do).
+> there are limits to how much they can actually do).
 > In contrast,
 > the formatting instructions embedded in Microsoft Word and LibreOffice
-> are created by and for specialized programs,
+> are created by and for specific special-purpose programs,
-> so plain-text tools like `grep` don't work with them.
+> so plain-text tools like `grep` can't handle them.
 >
-> Tools like Google Docs work this way as well:
+> The same is true of Google Docs:
+> formatting instructions are embedded in the document,
-> the Javascript in the user's browser turns commands like "make this bold"
+> then executed by Javascript running in the user's browser
-> into tags that browsers know how to render.
-> These tags are hidden from users,
-> who only see the document's rendered form.
+> to create the rendered page that the user interacts with.
-> (Authorea and Overleaf do the same thing,
+> Authorea and Overleaf do the same thing,
-> except their storage format is LaTeX.)
+> except their storage format is LaTeX.
 >
-> And when hard-core programmers sneer at WYSIWYG tools and their non-textual formats,
+> Hard-core programmers may sneer at WYSIWYG tools and their non-textual formats,
-> their feet are made of clay.
+> but their feet are made of clay.
-> Thirty years after WYSIWYG document formats became widespread,
+> Microsoft Word has been around for three decades;
+> its document format has changed several times in those years,
+> but there has still been plenty of time for command-line aficionados
+> to adapt their favored tools to handle it.
+> That hasn't happened, though,
-> most version control systems still can't handle them:
+> which means that most version control systems still can't handle
+> the most widely-used documents formats in the world:
 > when confronted with two different version of a Microsoft Word file,
-> all Git can say is, "Difference detected."
+> all Git and its kin can say is, "Difference detected."
-> There is no good reason for this other than snobbery,
-> but the net effect is that
+> The net effect is that
-> anyone who wants to adopt version control has to abandon the tools
+> anyone who wants to adopt version control
-> that they and their colleagues have used productively for years
+> has to abandon the tools that they and their colleagues have used productively for years
 > in the hope of greater productivity at some future date.
 {: .callout}

-All of the discussion above has assumed that authors are creating letters and papers, but researchers also frequently need to create posters and slides to present their work.
+The discussion above has assumed that authors are creating letters and papers, but researchers also frequently need to create posters and slides to present their work.
 PowerPoint is the undisputed queen of presentation tools;
 while many people have [critiqued it][tufte-powerpoint],